stevemeier/grabbag/geodns-shim/README.md

 without parameters to get an overview of required and optional parameters.

 Required are:
-- `backend` -- An IP address to forward queries too (authoritative DNS)
+- `backend` -- An IP address to forward queries to (authoritative DNS)
 - `geodb` -- The path to a copy of GeoIP database (e.g. `GeoLite2-City.mmdb`)
 - `rewrite` -- Rewrite rules for incoming queries